-This is a guest post by Gary Murphy from the School of Law and Government at Dublin City University
+This is a guest post by Gary Murphy, Professor of Politics in the School of Law and Government at Dublin City University

 The re-election of Michael D. Higgins as President of Ireland has been widely welcomed across the Irish political landscape.
 His overwhelming victory on the first count with 55.8 per cent of the first preference vote has vindicated the decision of the two main political parties, Fine Gael and Fianna Fáil to support him.
 The 822,566 first preference votes he received is by some distance the largest number of votes ever secured by a candidate in an Irish presidential election.
 The turnout in the election was, however, the lowest in Irish presidential history at just 43.3 per cent.

 Higgins was first elected in October 2011 for a seven year term from a total of six candidates and has proven to be a very popular president.
 He has what one might call the common touch.
 He presided with great dignity over the state’s hundred anniversary commemoration of the 1916 Easter Rising which heralded the beginning of the move towards Irish independence in 1921, and became the first Irish president to lead an official state visit to Britain in 2014.